 True cold-pressed EVOO is produced by mechanically ‘squeezing’ the oil out under pressure.
 Traditionally it has not undergone any treatment other than washing, crushing, decanting, centrifuging (spinning) and filtering.
 These days, most olive growers take their ripe olives to the local olive press which uses a large screw to turn and squeeze out the oil before filtering and bottling.
-It’s worth a visit to one to watch the harvest.
+It’s worth a visit to a press just to watch it at work.

 Considered the best quality, EVOO is the most expensive and is prized for its distinctive flavour and viscosity.
 Many claim it to be superior to regular oils which are extracted using heat or solvents.
 Some extra virgin is also unfiltered, which gives it a denser look and greener colour.

 I love this type of olive oil and buy gourmet Australian brands such as Cobram and Pukara.
-As it was expensive and thick, I used to save it for drizzling cold over cooked vegetables or in my salad dressings.
-However, now better harvesting and quicker processing techniques mean you can cook with good quality EVOO without it smoking.
+As it is expensive, I used to save it for drizzling cold over cooked vegetables or in my salad dressings.
+However, better harvesting and quicker processing techniques mean you can cook with good quality EVOO without it smoking.
 EVOO has a high smoke point of 210°C which is above the temperature of deep frying which is usually 180°C. Cheaper and poor quality EVOO gave them all a bad name for cooking.
-These didn’t stand up to frying temperatures.
+These don’t stand up to frying temperatures.

 This is also a natural olive oil but is not quite as good as EVOO.
 It has a slightly higher acidity value with some slight flavour imperfection compared to extra virgin.
 So it’s a lower grade and you’ll pay less for it.
 But’s it’s still fine in the kitchen.
 Technically it has a free acidity expressed as oleic acid of not more than 2 per cent.